+'''

 sql-recording-p &key type database => result

+'''

+'''

 type One of the following keyword symbols: :commands, :results, :both or :either defaulting to :commands.

+database A database object.
+This will default to default-database.

+result A Boolean.

+'''

-Predicate to test whether the SQL recording specified by type is currently enabled for database which defaults to default-database. type may be one of :commands, :results, :both or :either, defaulting to :commands, otherwise NIL is returned.
+Predicate to test whether the SQL recording specified by type is currently enabled for database which defaults to \default-database\. type may be one of :commands, :results, :both or :either, defaulting to :commands, otherwise NIL is returned.